SteelCompendium/data-md-dse/Bestiary/War Dog Portalite.md

 abilities:
 - name: Corrupted Ash Daggers
   type: Action
-  roll: 2d10 + 1
+  roll: 2d10 + 2
   cost: Signature
   keywords:
   - Attack
   - Melee
   - Ranged
   - Weapon
-  distance: Reach 1 or Ranged 5
+  distance: Melee 1 or Ranged 5
   target: One creature or object
   t1: 3 damage; slide 1
   t2: 5 damage; slide 2
   t3: 7 damage; slide 3
   effects:
   - name: Effect
-    effect: The power roll gains an edge if any of the portalite’s allies are adjacent to the target.
+    effect: The portalite has **edge** on the attack if an ally is adjacent to the target.
-  - name: '**1 VP**'
-    effect: 'The portalite [[Teleport|teleports]] the target up to 3 squares before sliding them. '
 - name: Posthumous Promotion
   type: Maneuver
   keywords: